 - I'm Anne Strainchamps,

-and this Is To the Best of Our Knowledge.
+and this is To the Best of Our Knowledge.

-♪ This story is bigger
+♪ The story is bigger than

 - I'd like to thank our guests today